DEVELOPMENT

 (image by Pixelate Design)

-BLE beacons are characterized by their high adaptability and flexibility in wireless communication.
+BLE beacons are characterized by their high adaptability and flexibility in wireless communication, making them ideal for integration with BLE mobile application development services.
 Parameters such as the UUID value, the strength of the received signal (RSSI), and the power of transmission can be adjusted according to specific applications, optimizing wireless technology communication with the nearest gateway.
 This adaptability allows BLE beacons to be used in a variety of scenarios, including indoor navigation, retail analysis, healthcare monitoring, and industrial applications.

 IoT Smart Sensors